 Save this Spicy Sweet Potato Fry recipe for when your craving fries and don’t want to feel guilty about eating them.

-Fries taste amazing and make us feel happy when we eat them!
-But eating greasy fries only reminds us that our swimsuit won’t fit as well afterwards.
+Fries taste amazing, yet eating them may reminds us that our swimsuit won’t fit as well afterwards.

 What are we to do?

 The next time you have a craving for fries consider this instead: peel a sweet potato, cut it into matchsticks, toss them with cooking oil and Cajun spice, then let the toaster-oven or air-fryer bake them to sweet potato fry perfection!

 The downside is sweet potatoes don’t crisp as well as potatoes when baked.